0mods/docsweb/docs/hollowcore/packets.md

 ---
 sidebar_position: 2
 id: packets
-title: Universal Packages
+title: Universal Packets
 description: Everything is automated here!
 ---

-HollowCore provides you with a convenient package system, you need to create a serializable class with data and inherit the method to process the data on the other side.
+HollowCore provides you with a convenient packet system, you need to create a serializable class with data and inherit the method to process the data on the other side.

 ## Creating a Class

 So, first, create a class that will be serializable and implement the `HollowPacket` interface in it, where the generic parameter is your class.
-Then add the annotation `@HollowPacketHandler` and optionally specify the side to which the package can be sent.
+Then add the annotation `@HollowPacketHandler` and optionally specify the side to which the packet can be sent.
 (If you don`t specify it, the packet can be sent from the client to the server, or vice versa.)

 :::warning